 The String Ensemble plays a variety of classical and contemporary string ensemble music.
 Open to all students by audition.
 For additional information, contact Dr. Odom in the School of Music.

-Symphonic Winds is open to all WCU students by audition.
+Symphonic Winds and Concert Band is open to all WCU students by audition.
 This ensemble plays a variety of standard band and orchestral literature.
-For additional information, contact Wes Dykes in the School of Music.
+For additional information, contact Wes Dykes.